alexdlaird/pyngrok/docs/integrations.rst

 -------

-In :code:`server.py`, `where our FastAPI app is initialized <https://fastapi.tiangolo.com/tutorial/first-steps/>`_, we should add a variable that let's us configure from an environment variable whether or not we want to tunnel to :code:`localhost` with :code:`ngrok`.
+In :code:`server.py`, `where our FastAPI app is initialized <https://fastapi.tiangolo.com/tutorial/first-steps/>`_, we should add a variable that let's us configure from an environment variable whether we want to tunnel to :code:`localhost` with :code:`ngrok`.
 We can initialize the :code:`pyngrok` tunnel in this same place.

 .. code-block:: python